yeongyuchang/amazon-ui-clone/README.md

 A frontend clone of the Amazon shopping website built with HTML, CSS, and JavaScript.
 This project replicates the look and basic interactivity of key Amazon pages.
+This project is not affiliated with Amazon.
+It is for portfolio purposes only.

 ---